 Employees can be suspended whilst their employer investigates allegations against the employee of gross misconduct.
 As the suspension does not represent disciplinary action, employees are normally suspended on full pay.

 Employees who are not paid during a medical or maternity suspension or who don’t receive the statutory guarantee payment following lay-off can bring a tribunal claim which must brought within six months of the date they were first not paid.
 Should an employee be dismissed by an employer looking to avoid a maternity suspension or for asserting their statutory rights re suspension, then the dismissal is deemed automatically unfair regardless of length of service.
 Such claims must be brought within 3 months of the effective date of dismissal.

 Taking A Case To Tribunal

-Should you have been offered a Settlement Agreement (which used to be known as Compromise Agreements) which you require independent advice on, then please call one of our solicitors immediately on 07919 561266 or complete the questionnaire on the right hand side of this page.
-A solicitor will then arrange an appointment with you to go through the Settlement Agreement and advise accordingly.
+Should you have been offered a Settlement Agreement (which used to be known as Compromise Agreements) which you require independent advice on, then please call one of our employment law solicitors immediately on 0333 3010 700, or complete the questionnaire on the right hand side of this page.
+We will then arrange an appointment with you to go through the Settlement Agreement.

 How To Contact Us